 The earliest Vladimir Guerrero baseball cards are a high-water mark in the era of trading card excess.
 To this day he still enjoys hobby popularity, especially with fans of the Montreal Expos, where he became a star.
 Debuting in the 1995 Bowman sets, collectors can find other notable offerings sprinkled across the '90s.
 Check out some of the best Vladimir Guerrero rookie cards and more in the guide below.

 Vladimir Guerrero was the greatest slugger to ever wear the Expos uniform and he holds franchise records for home runs and batting average, earning him the nickname "Vlad the Impaler."
 He also found success in the American League with the Los Angeles Angels, capturing a Most Valuable Player Award.

-Truly a family affair, Vladimir's son, Vladimir Guerrero Jr., is a top prospect with the Toronto Blue Jays.
-His first trading cards in 2016 Bowman and 2016 Bowman Chrome are very popular, particularly his autographs.
+Truly a family affair, Vladimir's son, Vladimir Guerrero Jr., is a top player with the Toronto Blue Jays.
+His first trading cards in 2016 Bowman and 2016 Bowman Chrome are very popular, particularly the autographs.
 Father and son even share a dual autograph card in 2015 Panini Elite Extra Edition as part of the Passing the Torch insert.